Family Food Garden may collect a share of sales or other compensation from the links on this page.

 The herb spiral started out as a beautiful garden feature but it quickly became a chaos of herbs spreading and self-sowing.

-How to Plant a Medicinal Herb Garden
+Planting a Medicinal Herb Garden

-It’s important to think long term when figuring out what medicinal herbs to grow and where to plant them.
 Although the plants start out small many are either perennials or self sow easily and can take over an area or grow quite larger in a matter of years.
 Certain woody herbs can get pruned back if they become too large, others can be rooted up and divided.
-Certain herbs like those in the mint family are better grown in pots.
-Also keep in mind that for many medicinal herbs you might need a larger growing area, depending on what you’re using them for.

 I was surprised at how much herbs like chamomile shrunk down when dried and how much I needed for one cup of tea!